Economic Index Associates

 The IFED strategy is a unique active strategy captured in an index format.
 The strategy is distinctive in the marketplace as it introduces a dynamic dimension to the more traditional static approaches.
 It is well recognized that traditional strategies, such as smart-beta products, go through extended time periods in which they are in-favor and out-of-favor.
 Our research has established that these patterns of superior and inferior performance correspond closely with changes in the monetary environment.
 Therefore, our strategy shifts portfolio composition such that we target firms with financial metrics that are best positioned to prosper during the existing macro environment.
 The adaptability of the strategy allows it to identify the optimal set of securities in all market environments and through all market cycles.

 7. What is the starting universe of securities for the IFED family of U.S. equity indexes?

-The IFED U.S. All Cap equity index strategy uses a US equity database that includes all actively traded U.S. equities.
+The starting universe uses a US equity database that includes all actively traded U.S. equities.
 The strategy can be easily modified to accommodate any broad equity market benchmark such as the Russell 3000 or Wilshire 5000 as its initial population.
-The All Cap index removes the smallest 20% of firms in the US equity universe to avoid illiquidity issues.
-The methodology is also adaptable to subsets of the total US market and can employ the Russell 1000 or Russell mid-cap and small-cap as starting populations for investors seeking specific exposure to those segments.
+The methodology is also adaptable to subsets of the total US market and can employ the S&P 500, Russell 1000 etc as starting populations for investors seeking specific exposure to those segments.

-8. Describe the methodology for the IFED U.S. All Cap Equity Index.
+8. Describe the IFED methodology.
 Starting with the initial universe of securities, what is the process for selecting and weighting securities?